akhederlarian/pre-trends-TTBs/README.md

 This step is entirely performed by “3 – generate samples.do”.
 The two input files are “merged_imports_qtr_hs10.dta” and “dataset_full_world_yr_hs6.dta”.
 The output files are all the datasets used in the estimation of results of the manuscript and online appendix and which are then stored in the replication folder “datasets”:
-1.	“dataset_base_qtr.dta”
+1.	“dataset_base_qtr.dta”: Used for all baseline results in sections 5.1-5.3 including figures 1, 2, and 3 and tables 1 and2 as well as in the online appendix.
-2.	“dataset_rob1_qtr.dta”
+2.	“dataset_rob1_qtr.dta”: Used in “robustness sample choice” section 6.2 and reported in online appendix.
-3.	“dataset_rob2_qtr.dta”
+3.	“dataset_rob2_qtr.dta” : Used in “robustness sample choice” section 6.2 and reported in online appendix.
-4.	“dataset_base_qtr_rect.dta”
+4.	“dataset_base_qtr_rect.dta”: : Used in “robustness zero trade flows” section 6.2 and reported in online appendix.
-5.	“dataset_gt_base_qtr.dta”
+5.	“dataset_gt_base_qtr.dta”: Used in “good-level effects” section 5.5 and figure 5 and table 3 as well as in the online appendix.
-6.	“dataset_world_base_yr.dta”: For proprietary reasons, this dataset is not available in the repository files.
+6.	“dataset_world_base_yr.dta”: Used in “good-level effects” section 5.4 and figure 4 as well as in the online appendix.
+For proprietary reasons, this dataset is not available in the repository files.
 Users with access to the data can reproduce the sample using the do-files described above.

 Step 4: Estimation